ditrytus/ditrytus.github.io/_drafts/2018-03-27-stopping-time.md

 }
 ```

-Having this simple implementation, we need to add some UI element to for example a button which on click will either invoke `Pause()` or `Resume()` methods.
-For that purpose we can create a script that can be directly attached to GameObject in the editor:
+Having this simple implementation, we need to add some UI element, for example, a button which on click will either invoke `Pause()` or `Resume()` methods.
+For that purpose we can create a script that can be directly attached to Button in the editor:

 ```
 using UnityEngine;